scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

 from the second cluster.
 Equally, if the clustering algorithm supports noise assignments, then points are simply assigned as "noise".
-We are left with no idea as to which, if any cluster, they might have just missed the cur on being in.
+We are left with no idea as to which, if any cluster, they might have just missed the cut on being in.

 The remedy for this is 'soft clustering' or 'fuzzy clustering'.
 In this approach points are not assigned cluster labels, but are instead assigned